Polemon II of Pontus: Marriages

 Around 50, Polemon II was attracted to the wealth and beauty of the Judean princess Julia Berenice, whom he had met in Tiberias during a visit to King Herod Agrippa I. Berenice in turn wanted to marry Polemon II to end rumors that she and her brother were committing incest.
 Berenice had become a widow in 48 when her second husband, her paternal uncle Herod of Chalcis, died.
 She had two sons by him, Berenicianus and Hyrcanus.
 Berenice set the condition that Polemon II had to convert to Judaism, which included undergoing the rite of circumcision, before marriage.
 Polemon II assented, and the marriage went ahead.
 It did not last long, however, and Berenice left Pontus with her sons and returned to the court of her brother.
 Polemon II abandoned Judaism and, according to the legend of Bartholomew the Apostle, he converted to Christianity, only to become a pagan again.

 At an unknown date, perhaps after the early 50s, Polemon II married a princess called Julia Mamaea, who was from the Syrian Roman Client Emesene Kingdom.
 Mamaea was of Assyrian, Armenian, Greek, and Median ancestry.
 Polemon II married Mamaea as his second wife, and the circumstances that lead Polemon II to marry her are unknown.
 Through Mamaea's marriage to him, she became a Roman Client Queen of Pontus, Colchis, and Cilicia.

 The relationship between Polemon II and Mamaea is unknown.
 Her name and identity is revealed from surviving bronze coinage.
 Surviving coinage that was issued from Polemon II and Mamaea is extremely rare, as only three specimens are known.
 These coins show her royal title in Greek, ΙΟΥΛΙΑΣ ΜΑΜΑΙΑΣ ΒΑΣΙΛΙΣΣΗΣ (of Julia Mamaea the Queen) or ΒΑΣΙΛΙΣΣΗΣ ΙΟΥΛΙΑΣ ΜΑΜΑΙΑΣ (of Queen Julia Mamaea).
 These coins can be dated from the second half of Polemon II's reign from 60 until 74.

 Mamea may have bore Polemon II two sons, Polemon and Rhoemetalces Philocaesar, according to a fragmentary inscription from Amphipolis, Greece.
+His paternal grandson was the sophist Marcus Antonius Polemon.

 Polemon II renamed the town Fanizan after himself.
 He changed the name to Polemonium (modern Fatsa, Turkey).

 In 62, Nero induced Polemon II to abdicate the Pontic throne, and Pontus, including Colchis, became a Roman province.
 From then until his death, Polemon II only ruled Cilicia.